wandb/docs/docs/guides/launch/setup_launch.md

 # Set up Launch

-The following page describes the general steps required to set up W&B Launch:
+The following page describes the high-level steps required to set up W&B Launch:
 1. Create a queue
 2. Configure a queue
 3. Configure an agent.